diypool/diy/docs/SetupACardanoStakePool.md

 # Stake pool guide
 This document is a step-by-step guide to set up your own Cardano stake pool.
-By the end of the document, you should have a brand new stake pool that's ready to forge blocks.
+By the end of the document, you should have a brand new stake pool that's ready to mint blocks.
 If you run into issues or have suggestions, please raise an [issue]() or create a [pull request]() on the GitHub page.